• Skip to primary navigation

 Jump to Recipe Print Recipe

-I don’t know why cranberries have forged their place in American history as a must-serve Thanksgiving side dish, but alas, I am not one to argue with this tradition because cranberry sauce tastes so delicious!
+I don’t know how cranberries forged their place in American history as a must-serve Thanksgiving side dish, and who am I to argue with this tradition?
+Cranberry sauce tastes delicious and enhances the Thanksgiving meal.
+It’s as simple as that.

-I love Carole’s recipe – it contains more than just cranberries and sugar.
-It also includes fresh apples, lemon and orange zest, freshly squeezed orange juice, and cinnamon.
-Yum!
+My homemade gluten-free cranberry sauce recipe is infused with more than just cranberries and sugar.
+It contains apples, lemon and orange zest, fresh orange juice, and cinnamon.
+This sauce feels and smells like Thanksgiving.

 How to Make Homemade Cranberry Sauce

-This is one of the simplest homemade Thanksgiving cranberry sauce recipes you’ll ever make.
-All you have to do is throw the following ingredients into a large pot:
+This is one of the most straightforward homemade Thanksgiving cranberry sauce recipes you’ll ever make.
+All you have to do is add the following ingredients to a large pot:

 • Cranberries